Jayesh-Kamble/MavenMarket-Report/README.md

 - **Discussions**: Join project discussions for questions and ideas
 - **Documentation**: Refer to the user guide in the documentation folder

----

-## 📄 License

-This project is licensed under the MIT License - see the [LICENSE.md](LICENSE.md) file for details.

----

 ## 🏆 Acknowledgments